nanowireUK/azure-iiot-edge-hol/modules/iotedge-baremetal-tpm.md

 This guide will connect a IoT Edge gateway to an IoT Hub via Device Provisioning Service (DPS) using a hardware TPM Module.
 While it's possible to use any gateway, this example will use a Moxa UC-8100A which features a TPM Module.

-> NOTE: In this example, we take ownership of the TPM Module and generate a new Endorsement Key + Registration ID.
-Often, you already received those values by the vendor.
-In this case, you can skip the first 3 steps and directly create the Individual Registration in azure.

 ## Prerequisites

 * [Moxa Gateway Setup](./moxa-gateway-setup.md)